Sifra Covid-19 Cijfers Covid-19 Numbers Covid-19

 Importante: Si bo tin keho keda kas, no bai traha i yama 0800 – 0800.

-Tin 17 kaso aktivo di Covid-19 na Boneiru awe 29 di ougùstùs 2021.
-Di e 27 resultadonan di tèst ku a drenta unu a resultá di ta positivo.
-E persona ku a tèst positivo ta un bishitante di Boneiru.
-Tres persona a rekuperá di Covid-19.
+Tin 16 kaso aktivo di Covid-19 na Boneiru awe 31 di ougùstùs 2021.
+Di e 10 resultadonan di tèst ku a drenta niun ta positivo.
+Un persona a rekuperá di Covid-19.

 Pa mas informashon tokante biahe, paisnan di riesgo i reglanan aktual: www.boneirukrisis.com.